hbz/laser3/documentation/upgrade.md

 *Static_logger* has been removed.
 New code should use **@Slf4j** as class annotation to enable logging in static contexts.

+### Naming Convention
+  * **Private methods** in domain classes, controllers, and services should be named with a leading underscore to avoid confusion.
+    In general, some of the currently found constructs should be reconsidered!

 ### Opencsv

 *com.opencsv.** has been removed.
 New code should use *liquibase.repackaged.com.opencsv.**